 We love the sun - perhaps because we don’t see enough of it.
 But how many of us are sun safe?
 Skin cancer is one of the most common cancers in the UK and we're on a mission to change that.

-Throughout the summer, we’ll be swapping ice cream for suncream and dishing it out from our very own Suncream Van in a community near you.
+Throughout the summer, we’ll be swapping ice cream for suncream and dishing it out (along with advice and info) in a community near you.
 You can also find out more at our participating charity shops.
 Pop along to take our sun safety quiz or pick up your free sample of sun cream.

 Skin cancer facts

 There are two different types of skin cancer, known as non-melanoma skin cancer (NMSC) and malignant melanoma.
 72,000 cases of NMSC and 14,500 malignant melanomas were diagnosed in the UK in 2015 which is 40 people every day.

 Malignant melanoma is the most dangerous form of skin cancer and successful treatment can depend on early detection.

 - Skin cancer is the most common type of cancer in the UK and is linked to overexposure to ultraviolet (UV) light.